Congress barrels toward shutdown with House GOP divided

 The chamber could vote as soon as Monday.
 Any of the three options would require a majority vote.

-Greene on Sunday said leadership was “signaling that they will attempt to table or send it to committee (killing impeachment),” calling that “unacceptable” in a post on X.
+Greene said Sunday that leadership was “signaling that they will attempt to table or send it to committee (killing impeachment),” calling that “unacceptable” in a post on X.

 “Grow some cajones and IMPEACH,” she wrote.